cocktailpeanut/dalai/docs/README.md

 3. Downloads all the requested models from the [llama-dl CDN](https://github.com/shawwn/llama-dl) to `~/llama.cpp/models`
 4. Runs some tasks to convert the LLaMA models so they can be used

+If this worked without any errors, go to step 3.

+Ohterwise try the troubleshoot below:

+### Step 2.2.
+Troubleshoot (optional)

+In case above steps fail to install, try installing node.js and python separately.

+Install Python:

+<a href="https://www.python.org/ftp/python/3.10.10/python-3.10.10-embed-amd64.zip" class='btn'>Download Python</a>

+Install Node.js:

+<a href="https://nodejs.org/en/download/" class='btn'>Download Node.js</a>

+After both have been installed, open powershell and type `python` to see if the application exists.
+And also type `node` to see if the application exists as well.

+Once you've checked that they both exist, try the `npx dalai llama` command again.

 ### Step 3.
 Run Web UI

 After everything has been installed, open http://localhost:3000 in your browser.
 Have fun!

+---

 ## Linux